benhaslett/Ben-Haslett/README.md

 ## 2010 - 2016 - MANLY COUNCIL
 ### Technology Infrastructure Manager
-- Successfully managing day-to-day IT operations across council Head Office and remote sites
+- Successfully managing a team of 4 through day-to-day IT operations across council Head Office and remote sites
 - Strategically deployed Azure Machine Learning to company-wide CCTV cameras in order to provide cloud-based predictive analysis to monitor parking flow within Manly
 - Instrumental in the installation project management of Optical Fiber Network to efficiently connect the council’s remote sites reducing telecommunications costs
 - Expertly leveraging PowerShell to integrate council’s web applications, car-parking remote systems and ERP system
 - Expertly Implementing and managing private cloud infrastructure
+- Accountable for budget of $400k

 **Achievements**